 The best time to ski in New Zealand depends on many factors.

 The ski season is open from June to October.
 New Zealand is unusual in that its ski season is more regulated than in most countries.
-Where ski fields in the US will open when the snow falls and stay open until it’s gone (even into summer, if it works out that way), New Zealand hires an extensive foreign staff for its ski fields, most of whom are only in the area for ski season, so the dates are non-negotiable.
+Where ski fields in the US will open when the snow falls and stay open until it’s gone (even into summer, if it works out that way), New Zealand hires an extensive foreign staff for its ski fields, most of whom are only in the area for the ski season, so the dates are non-negotiable.

 Of course, that means our ski fields make an effort to open for their scheduled dates.
 With snow-makers on call and ski fields cleverly designed to take advantage of basins that naturally trap snow, our ski fields can typically open more or less on time regardless of the snowfall.

 The snow is very questionable in early June – only a couple of New Zealand’s ski fields are open by the 10th, while others aim to open around the 17th.
 However, early June is part of the Queenstown/Wanaka area’s elusive off season, which only exists in May and June.
 If you’re on a strict budget, you’ll never find lower prices than if you travel in June.
+Get in touch with our team to plan a June skiing trip.

 Yes, the school holidays in early July can mean hectic ski fields, but they also come with some great ski programs for your kids.
 So if you’re interested in a group ski school (rather than typical lessons) for your kids, join the throngs and head down to Wanaka or Queenstown in July.
+We advise booking well in advance to secure great accommodation and car hire deals with us.
+See our Family Ski Packages here.

-If you enjoy the wet snow conditions of spring, September is the time to visit.
+If you enjoy the wetter snow conditions of spring, September is the time to visit.
 You won’t find prices as low as June, but the ski fields are definitely less crowded this time of year.
 And unless we have been experiencing unusually warm weather, early September is typically just as good as August in terms of snow cover.

 Contact your personal New Zealand Travel specialist today...